-1. Blue Ridge Scenic Railway – Georgia
+1. Blue Ridge Scenic Railway – Blue Ridge, GA

 In the mountain town of Blue Ridge, Georgia, experience the fall colors of the Chattahoochee National Forest on the Blue Ridge Scenic Railway.
 The one-hour journey begins at the 1905 historic depot, where visitors board a vintage, climate-controlled or open-air rail car.
 The 26-mile train ride winds along the Toccoa River, passing by a colorful canopy, and then stops for a two-hour layover at the state line sister towns of McCaysville, Georgia, and Copperhill, Tennessee.
 Here, families can grab a bite to eat, indulge in ice cream, shop, and see the sights before the trip back.